Courtney E. Kapes Lewis

 Todd got hooked on Literacy Partners the first time he heard a testimonial from a student who had benefited from the organization.
-Reading is the lifeblood of Todd, the CEO of Blurb, a San Francisco-based technology company that enables people to self-publish books and magazines.
-Todd’s career began in the 1980s, when he worked summer jobs for his local newspaper chain.
-From there he scaled the media world, becoming president of Dow Jones from 2010 to 2012, growing the digital business of The Wall Street Journal into a $300-million engine for the company.
-He later served as executive vice president and president of the news and sports titles at Time Inc. “The reward to an individual of being able to read, after a lifetime of struggle with limited reading abilities, is very powerful,” he says.
+Reading is a lifelong passion for Todd, currently a group president at LexisNexis in NY.
+Previously, Todd was CEO of Blurb, a San Francisco-based technology company that enables people to self-publish books and magazines.
+Todd’s career began in the 1980’s, when he worked summer jobs for his local newspaper chain.
+From there he scaled the media world, becoming president of Dow Jones from 2010 to 2012, having grown the digital business of The Wall Street Journal from a near start-up into a $300-million engine for the company over 13 years.
+He later served as executive vice president and president of the news, entertainment and sports titles at Time Inc. “The reward to an individual of being able to read, after a lifetime of struggle with limited reading abilities, is very powerful,” he says.